thephpleague/commonmark/docs/1.5/extensions/mentions.md

 use League\CommonMark\Environment;
 use League\CommonMark\Extension\Mention\MentionExtension;

-// Grab your UserUrlGenerator somehow, perhaps from a DI container or instantiate it if needed
+// Grab your UserMentionGenerator somehow, perhaps from a DI container or instantiate it if needed
-$userUrlGenerator = $container->get(UserUrlGenerator::class);
+$userMentionGenerator = $container->get(UserMentionGenerator::class);

 // Obtain a pre-configured Environment with all the CommonMark parsers/renderers ready-to-go
 $environment = Environment::createCommonMarkEnvironment();